Lakeland Junior/Senior High School (Indiana)

-Lakeland Junior/Senior High School (Formerly Lakeland High School) is a public high school located in Lagrange, Indiana.
-Lakeland Jr/Sr High School (LHS) is the only high school part of Lakeland School Corporation.
+Lakeland Jr/Sr High School (formerly Lakeland High School) is a public high school located in LaGrange, Indiana, United States.
+It is the only secondary school in the Lakeland School Corporation.
 LHS students are given the opportunity to complete a variety of dual credit and Advanced Placement classes in a variety of subjects in addition to completing their regular requirements for a high school diploma.
-Current partners for dual credit and AP are IPFW, IUPUI, Ivy Tech Community College, Trine University, and the University of Saint Francis (Indiana).
+Current and past partners for dual credit and AP are IPFW, IUPUI, Ivy Tech Community College, Trine University, and the University of Saint Francis (Indiana).
 As of the 2019–20 school year, the school serves grades 7–12.

 Demographics

-The demographic breakdown of the 578 students enrolled in 2016-17 was:
+The demographic breakdown of the 578 students enrolled in 2016–17 was: